Most People Have Heard of the Dark Web. Almost Nobody Understands What It Actually Is.

 The Problem With Most Dark Web Coverage

-Dark Web traces that tension from the beginning, through every major inflection point, to the present day.
+Dark Web traces that tension from the beginning, through every major inflection point — such as the rise of anonymous forums in the mid-2000s — to the present day, offering a timeline that connects these dots without glossing over the human elements involved.

 What's Inside

-• The Silk Road — Ross Ulbricht's journey from idealistic libertarian to the operator of a criminal marketplace, and the sprawling federal investigation that brought it down
+• The Silk Road — Ross Ulbricht's journey from an idealistic libertarian, influenced by Austrian economics texts, to the operator of a criminal marketplace that generated over $1 billion in sales by 2013, and the sprawling federal investigation that brought it down, involving IRS agents tracing bitcoin transactions and undercover DEA operations that infiltrated the site, ultimately leading to Ulbricht's life sentence and exposing the limits of online anonymity.

-• Operation Bayonet — the joint Dutch-FBI operation that simultaneously seized two of the largest dark web markets in history, and what the resulting data revealed about the real scale of the underground economy
+• Operation Bayonet — the joint Dutch-FBI operation in 2017 that simultaneously seized two of the largest dark web markets in history, Hansa and AlphaBay, by hacking into their servers and monitoring transactions for months; this revealed the real scale of the underground economy, with data showing billions in illicit trade and highlighting how international cooperation can dismantle these networks, though it also sparked debates about privacy invasions.

 Why This Book Exists